preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 .. image:: analytics-block-widget-filter-new.png

-+ **Connect filter**: An anlytics report block kan be connected to one or more widget blocks to use the filters set up in the Analytics filter block.
++ **Use filter connection**: An anlytics report block kan be connected to one or more widget blocks to use the filters set up in the Analytics filter block.
 If you want to use the filters from an Analytics filter block here, select this option and add the connection key from that block.Then you don't need to set any filter settings in this block.
 If don't select this option, you can add filter settings for this block, as shown in the image.
 + **Period**: Decide if you want to display period, and if you do, select the period in the list.
 + **Period date**: Decide if you want to display period date, and if you do, select period date in the list.
 + **Properties**: Add the properties you want use here.
 Click the plus for a property you select to add it.